12 FAQs about managing pregnant employees

 The employee does not lose her right to return to work.
 Therefore, you should treat her in the same way as any other employee on sick leave, including paying her normal sick pay entitlement, whether contractual sick pay or Statutory Sick Pay.
 If the sickness continues you may eventually want to consider dismissing her, in which case you will have to implement your full dismissal procedures.
 In assessing her sickness record, you must ignore any periods of sick leave for a pregnancy-related illness during her pregnancy and maternity leave.
 Alternatively, you and the employee could agree to postpone her date of return from maternity leave.

 11. An employee wants to come back on a part-time basis.
 This does not suit us.
 What can we do?

 You are obliged to give the request consideration.
 If you decide not to grant it, you must provide the employee with good business reasons for your decision.
-You must be able to show that these reasons are objectively justified, in order to avoid liability for sex discrimination.
+You must be able to show that these reasons are objectively justified, to avoid liability for sex discrimination.
 You should try to be flexible in your approach, as far as possible.
 The fact that the job has not been done on a part-time basis before will not in itself justify refusing the employee's request.

-Almost all employees with at least 26 weeks' service have the right to apply to work flexibly, provided that they have not made another application within the preceding 12 months.
+Almost all employees with at least 26 weeks' service have the right to apply to work flexibly, provided that they have not already made an application within the preceding 12 months.
 Employee shareholders are an exception to this rule.